Professional cleaning services tips and advice for the how and the why behind your dirty shoes and what you're tracking into your home and office.

 The problem is the number of germs, bacteria, and the amount of dirt that is brought inside.

-Tradition and social norms aside, nobody wants anyone running around with just their socks or bare feet in the office, especially field, and manufacturing workers, where steel toed boots and sweaty feet are just part of the job.
+Tradition and social norms aside, nobody wants anyone running around with just their socks or bare feet in the office, especially field, and manufacturing workers, where wearing steel-toed boots and sweaty feet are part of the job.

 The question becomes; how do we address the issue of shoes, which are responsible for approximately 85% of the dirt tracked in from outside, inside the home and office.

 According to a 2008 survey conducted by Good Morning America, where eight individuals allowed researchers to test the bottom of their shoes, approximately 66 million organisms were discovered on the bottom of one participant's heels; vastly exceeding the number of bacteria observed on two dog paws, which were also tested as part of the investigation.

 The number of organisms detected landed the shoes an unfortunate distinction; being significantly more filthy than a toilet seat which, according to Jonathan Sexton, a research assistant at the University of Arizona's College of Public Health, typically contains 1000 bacteria or less.

 For More Information: